aaron-jencks/C-TwitchBot/README.md

-# C-TwitchBot
+# Gitchbot
-A twitch bot written in C
+A twitch bot written in Go